codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 Loan writeback (also known as lending writeback) is the process of continuously updating an accounting platform with information on a loan.
 It helps maintain an accurate position of the loan during the entire lending cycle by recording the loan liability, any interest, fees, or repayments, and facilitating the reconciliation of bank transactions.

+This guide covers the loan writeback procedure for general lending, such as terms loans, but it is not suitable for invoice finance.

 :::info Mandatory loan writeback

 Certain accounting platforms **require** lenders to continuously update their books with money lent to SMBs.
 For example, **Xero** obligates lenders going through the [App Partner certification](/integrations/accounting/xero/xero-app-partner-program) process to handle the writeback process.